-CD/DVD for tax products.
-You can order Publication 1796, IRS Tax Products CD/DVD, and obtain:
+DVD for tax products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD -Ships with the final release. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - The CD which is released twice during the year.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications.

-- The first release will ship the beginning of January 2008. - The final release will ship the beginning of March 2008.
+- · Tax Map: an electronic research tool and finding aid. - · Tax law frequently asked questions. - · Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 of the U.S. Code. - · Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - Two releases during the year. - The first release will ship the beginning of January 2009. - The final release will ship the beginning of March 2009.

-Purchase the CD/DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
-Price is subject to change.
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to buy the DVD for \$30 (plus a \$6 handling fee).
+The price is discounted to \$25 for orders placed prior to December 1, 2008.